Share this entry

-When you give stock to someone who works for you, the value of the stock is taxable1, just like if you give cash to someone who works for you.
-But when you give a person cash, some of it can be used to pay taxes.
-When you give someone stock, there’s no cash to pay for taxes.
+When you give stock to someone who works for you, the value of the stock is taxable, assuming that stock is vested at grant or if unvested at grant, is the subject of an 83(b) election, just like if you give cash to someone who works for you.
+But when you give a person cash, some of that cash can be used to pay taxes.
+When you give someone stock, there’s no cash to pay the taxes.

-In the early stages of a company, when it’s just an idea, without a product and without funding, restricted stock generally has little value, so you can get it into people’s hands cheaply.
-They'll pay taxes based on the value of the stock, but because the stock has little value, those taxes are going to be pretty minimal.
+In the early stages of a company, when it’s just an idea, without a product and without funding, stock generally has little value, so you can get it into people’s hands cheaply.
+If you give an employee stock without requiring the employee to pay for it, they’ll pay taxes based on the value of the stock, assuming they file an 83(b) election, but because the stock has little value, those taxes are going to be pretty minimal.

 When the company grows, the stock’s value also grows, so granting restricted stock becomes more expensive for employees.
-People either aren't going to be able to, or aren't going to want to, take the risk of paying taxes to get something that they still have to vest into (and that may or may not have value in the future).
-At that point – when the value of the stock is high enough that employees can’t or don’t want to use their own cash to pay the tax due when they receive the stock – it makes sense to switch to stock options — a choice to buy shares that aren’t taxable at the time it’s granted.
+Even though they may not have to come out of pocket to purchase the stock, they’ll still owe taxes.
+People either aren’t going to be able to or aren’t going to want to take the risk of paying taxes to get something that they still have to vest into (and that may or may not have value in the future).
+At that point – when the value of the stock is high enough that employees can’t or don’t want to use their own cash to pay the tax due when they receive the stock – it makes sense to switch to stock options — a choice to buy shares that aren’t taxable at the time they’re granted.

 Stock options give recipients more choice and more flexibility, particularly with a company that has an uncertain future.